Heruvim6w/laravel-unitpay/README.md

 #### Laravel >= 8.*, PHP >= 7.3

+> To use the package for Laravel 8.* use the [4.x](https://github.com/maksa988/laravel-unitpay/) branch

 > To use the package for Laravel 7.* use the [3.x](https://github.com/maksa988/laravel-unitpay/tree/3.x) branch

 > To use the package for Laravel 6.* use the [2.x](https://github.com/maksa988/laravel-unitpay/tree/2.x) branch